Skip to main content

 What should I do?

-If you have blurred or distorted vision, or there's a black spot in the centre of your vision, see your GP or optician as soon as possible.
+If you have blurred or distorted vision, or there's a black spot in the centre of your vision, see an optician or a GP as soon as possible.
 You'll probably be referred to a specialist in eye conditions (ophthalmologist).

 If you do have a macular hole and you don't seek help, your central vision will probably get gradually worse.